neural-data-science-course/module-template/README.md

    - [ ] Adapt the `exercises.ipynb`, you can add separate exercises without answers here, these can be used for assignments.
    - [ ] If necessary add code you use in the notebook in the `code` folder

+### What other changes should I make?
+   - [ ] Update the `instructor-notes.md` file with instructions for the instructor teaching this module.
+   - [ ] Update the `requirements.txt` file with python packages necessary for this module.
 ----

 # Module [number]: [module name]